nearprotocol/stakewars/troubleshooting.md

 (note that you have to use plain http, and specify the port `3030`).

-### 5. I had a wallet created from the old URL at nearprotocol.com and now I can't see it anymore
+### 5. I had a wallet created from the URL at betanet.nearprotocol.com and now I can't see it anymore
 NEAR Protocol recently switched from the website `nearprotocol.com` to `near.org`.
 As a result, some cookies have been reset, and you can't see your wallet anymore because it's now moved from wallet.nearprotocol.com to wallet.near.org.

 **Remediation:**